openedx/edx-platform/README.md

 $ rake cms[dev,0.0.0.0:8001]
 ```

-When the servers have come up, open their URLs:
+The servers will come up to these URLs:

 - LMS: http://192.168.20.40:8000/
 - CMS: http://192.168.20.40:8001/

 Your VM's port 8000 is forwarded to host port 9000
 so you can also access the LMS with [http://localhost:9000/]().
-Similarly, development VM port 8001 is forwarded to host port 9001.
+Similarly, VM port 8001 is forwarded to host port 9001.
 These are set in your `Vagrantfile`.

 Note that when you register a new user through the web interface,